Cats and dogs are required to be registered. Information on registration and renewal, including registration payment.

-Update your animal’s registration details to ensure Council records are up to date or renew your registration for the next year.
+Update your animal’s registration details to ensure Council records are up to date.

 Find out about permits for keeping additional animals, including for animal breeders, and how to apply.